Givental's non-linear Maslov index on lens spaces: Introduction

 The article is organized as follows.
-In Section \ref{sec:generating functions} we explain how to construct 1-parameter families of generating functions for contact isotopies of lens spaces.
-In Section \ref{section: cohomological index} we describe the properties of the topological invariant (the cohomological index) that is used to analyze the changes in topology of the sublevel sets of generating functions, deferring the most technical part of the proof of the join quasi-additivity property to Appendix \ref{section: additivity under join}.
+In Section \ref{sec:generating functions} we explain how to construct 1-parameter families of generating functions for contact isotopies of lens spaces, and discuss some properties.
+In Section \ref{section: cohomological index} we describe the topological invariant (the cohomological index) that is used to analyze the changes in topology of the sublevel sets of generating functions, deferring to Appendix \ref{section: additivity under join} the most technical part of the proof of the join quasi-additivity property of this invariant.
 In Section \ref{sec:Maslov index} we put these ingredients together to define the non-linear Maslov index of a contact isotopy, and prove the properties listed in Theorem \ref{theorem: main}.
-In Section \ref{section: applications} we review how to use the properties of the non-linear Maslov index to prove Corollaries \ref{cor1} and \ref{cor2}, mostly following the corresponding arguments in the case of projective space.
+In Section \ref{section: applications} we use the non-linear Maslov index to prove Corollaries \ref{cor1}, \ref{cor 1bis} and \ref{cor2}, mostly following the corresponding arguments in the case of projective space.
 In Appendix \ref{section appendix: on the construction} we discuss several interpretations of the composition formula that is used in the construction of generating functions.

 Throughout the article, when we say that we follow Givental \cite{Givental - Nonlinear Maslov index} or Th\'{e}ret \cite{Theret - Rotation numbers} we mean that their arguments, developed for $\mathbb{RP}^{2n-1}$ and $\mathbb{CP}^{n-1}$, can be repeated for lens spaces without any modification other than replacing the action of $\mathbb{Z}_2$ or $S^1$ by the $\mathbb{Z}_k$-action \eqref{equation: action}.